UmamiDAO/subgraph/README.md

 `MarinatingBalance` and `CompoundingBalance` are the two entities tracking the balances, both are built the same way.

-- Value : UMAMI amount carried by the transaction
+- Value : mUMAMI or cmUMAMI amount carried by the transaction
 - User : the user associated with the transaction
+- Event : The event associated with the transaction, can be one of the following

+`m-umami-stake` : Deposited UMAMI and received mUMAMI `m-umami-unstake` : Burnt mUMAMI and received UMAMI `m-umami-transfer` : Transfer of mUMAMI between two addresses `m-umami-compoumnd` & `cm-umami-deposit` : Deposited mUMAMI and received cmUMAMI `cm-umami-withdraw` : Burnt cmUMAMI and received mUMAMI `cm-umami-transfer` : Transfer of cmUMAMI between two addresses

 This tracks the `Transfer` event of both mUMAMI and cmUMAMI creates entities from the `to` and `from` parameters.